 Confusing?
 Let me explain.
 The goal is for the pizza dough to easily slide off the peel and onto your waiting Baking Steel in the oven.
 The semolina flour acts as a ball bearing between the wood peel and the dough.
 In other words, it will help that dough stay "loose" on top.
 If the dough gets stuck, your launch is bound to be an epic fail.
 We have all experienced that unintentional calzone, and it's not fun.
 So, generously flour your peel, and say hello to pizza launch success!
 Our mantra “less is always more” holds true in this instance as well, UNLESS you are just learning to launch correctly.
 If you are a newbie, more flour on the peel is actually better!

-You worked so hard to craft your perfect dough-don’t compromise the flavor with burnt cornmeal!
-Instead, take your launch game to the next level with flour and stop using cornmeal on your pizza peel.
+You worked so hard to craft your 72 Hour Pizza Dough-don’t compromise the flavor with burnt cornmeal!
+Instead, take your pizza launch game to the next level with flour and stop using cornmeal on your pizza peel.

 Click here to view more recipes from Baking Steel Company.